 The tables below contain the marking criteria for the tasks for this unit.
-If a student's work does not meet the Mark Band 1 (MB1) criteria for any task, you must award zero marks for that task.
+If a student's work does not meet any Mark Band 1 (MB1) criteria for the task, you must award zero marks for that task.

-Unit R040 - Top ic Area 1.1: Product Evaluation - F Product Analysis MB1: 1-3 marks MB2: 4-6 marks MB3: 7-9 marks Produces a basic product analysis of the key features of products using ACCESS FM.
+Unit R040 - Topic Area 1.1: Product Evaluation - Product Analysis MB1: 1-3 marks MB2: 4-6 marks MB3: 7-9 marks Produces a basic product analysis of the key features of products using ACCESS FM.
 Produces an adequate product analysis of the key features of products using ACCESS FM.
 Produces a comprehensive product analysis of the key features of products using ACCESS FM.
 Provides a basic description of the strengths and weaknesses of existing products.
 Provides an adequate description of the strengths and weaknesses of existing products.
 Provides a comprehensive description of the strengths and weaknesses of existing products.
 Basic use of an engineering matrix.
 Appropriate use of an engineering matrix.
 Effective use of an engineering matrix.

-Unit R040 - Topic Area 1.2: Product Evaluation - Pro oduct Disassembly MB1: 1-3 marks MB2: 4-6 marks MB3: 7-9 marks Disassembly of a product is dependent upon assistance or help from other sources.
-Disassembly of a product is carried out with some assistance or help from other sources.
-Disassembly of a product is carried out independently .
-Limited understanding of potential hazards and safety considerations when using tools and equipment.
+Unit R040 - Topic Area 1.2: Product Evaluation - Product Disassembly MB1: 1-3 marks MB2: 4-6 marks MB3: 7-9 marks Limited understanding of potential hazards and safety considerations when using tools and equipment.
 Adequate understanding of potential hazards and safety considerations when using tools and equipment.
 Clear understanding of potential hazards and safety considerations when using tools and equipment.
 Produces a limited analysis of the components, materials, production methods, assembly, and manufacturing methods used in an engineered product.
 Produces an adequate analysis of the components, materials, production methods, assembly, and manufacturing methods used in an engineered product.
 Produces a comprehensive analysis of the components, materials, production methods, assembly, and manufacturing methods used in an engineered product.